|

 theory of the Poincaré group.
 For massive particles, the little

-group is , and one can build covariant fields
+, and one can build

-corresponding to finite-dimensional irreducible representations.
-In
+covariant fields corresponding to finite-dimensional irreducible

-which includes not only helicity (rotations around the direction of
+helicity (rotations around the direction of motion) but also

-the polarization vectors and correspond to gauge transformations in
+polarization vectors and correspond to gauge transformations in

 field-theoretic language.
 As a result, any attempt to construct a